 The Wild, Wild West of Tanzania

-To the west of the park is the secluded Mahale Mountains, Gombe National Park and Katavi National Park.
+To the west of the park is the secluded Mahale Mountains, Gombe Stream and Katavi national parks.
 The mostly inaccessible tracks that lead to these parks have deterred crowds of tourists and concealed some of Africa’s most iconic wildlife experiences.

 Katavi National Park

 As Tanzania’s third largest park, Katavi National Park is comprised of approximately 4,471 square kilometres of everything from open grasslands and forests to floodplains and seasonal lakes.
 As these floodplains retreat during the dry season, the sight of hippos by their hundreds cramming into dwindling pools is one of the main attractions of the park.

 What makes the Mahale Mountains National Park and the Gombe Stream National Park especially unique is that they don’t boast the usual Tanzanian safari suspects such as lions and elephants.
 Instead, it is famously known for offering an enthralling opportunity to trek and get up close with its world-renowned population of chimpanzees.

 What are the best locations for a Tanzanian beach safari?

 The best locations for a Tanzanian beach safari by far are the illustrious beaches of Zanzibar, Pemba Island and Mafia Island.
 These locations will offer you the rare opportunity to create the ultimate coastal safari getaway.
 Also, Zanzibar and Pemba are regarded as some of the best and most idyllic tourist destinations in the world, which will make your wildlife experience more unique and memorable.